José Luis Ramírez

 José Luis Ramírez (born December 3, 1958) is a Mexican former professional boxer who was a two-time World Lightweight Champion.
+His most notable fights include two bouts each with Edwin Rosario and Pernell Whitaker, as well as fights against Ruben Olivares, Alexis Arguello, Ray Mancini, Hector Camacho, Julio Cesar Chavez and Juan Martin Coggi.

 Career

 A native of Huatabampo, Sonora and a resident of Culiacán, Ramírez made his professional debut on March 25, 1973 at the age of 15.
 He climbed slowly but steadily on boxing's rankings.
 In 1978, as a Featherweight, a 19 year old Ramírez lost by knockout for the only time in his career to legendary three time former world champion Rubén Olivares in two rounds.

 After his move in weight to the Lightweights, 21-year-old Ramírez accumulated a record of 67-2, and met another boxing legend inside the ring, when he fought Alexis Argüello.
 Ramírez dropped Argüello for the first time in his career in round six, but lost a disputed ten round split decision in Miami.
 He then faced Ray Mancini for the North American Lightweight belt, and lost a 12 round decision in Ohio.
 By then, Ramírez and Julio César Chávez were gymmates and friends.

 Ramírez won his following 10 bouts and on May 1, 1983, he was given the chance at becoming world Lightweight champion for the first time, when he fought Puerto Rican Edwin "El Chapo" Rosario at the Coliseo Roberto Clemente in San Juan, Puerto Rico, for the World Boxing Council's championship.
 Ramírez lost a close 12 round unanimous decision, but on November 3, of 1984, he and Rosario had a rematch, also in San Juan.
 After rising from two knockdowns, Ramírez rallied back to stagger Rosario in the third round.
 With Rosario pinned against a corner and Ramírez attacking, referee Steve Crosson stopped the bout in round four, after Ramírez had landed 17 straight punches, making Ramírez a world Lightweight champion for the first time, by a technical knockout.
 The fight was named the 1984 Ring Magazine fight of the year.

 Ramírez then went into training for a defense against Héctor Camacho, another boxer from Puerto Rico.
 The fight was postponed when Camacho suffered a broken ankle during a pick up basketball game, but it finally came off on August 10, 1985.
 On his first fight telecast on HBO Boxing, Ramírez was dropped in round three and lost a 12 round unanimous decision.